MillerHollinger/TI_Tech/README.md

 # TI_Tech
 Programs which work on the TI-84's operating system.
-*Games will work on TI-84 CE, but potentially not other TI brand calculators.*
+*Games will work on TI-84 CE.
+May not work on other TI brand calculators.*

 ## Games
 ### Casino